gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 [Tailscale VPN](https://tailscale.com/) and its [Funnel](https://tailscale.com/kb/1223/funnel) feature.

-Funnel creates a secure tunnel between you local server and the internet, providing a publicly accessible HTTPS endpoint that can be used to reach the Adhoc File Signer Server from anywhere.
+Funnel creates a secure tunnel between your local server and the internet, providing a publicly accessible HTTPS endpoint that can be used to reach the Adhoc File Signer Server from anywhere.